Frequently Asked Questions About CPA

 - AICPA assists in the process of developing and delivering the exam uniformly on behalf of all State Boards.

-- Every state has its own educational requirements for admission to CPA exam and education & experience requirements for admission to membership (license certificate).
+- Every state has its own educational requirements for admission to the CPA exam and education & experience requirements for admission to membership (license certificate).

 - AICPA designed exams delivered through Pro-metric Centre.